Clay Talk @ Montsalvat

 Denholm Lappas is an enthusiastic potter, who has recently graduated from RMIT University with a Bachelor of Fine Arts (Ceramics).
 He has been working in the medium of clay for over 10 years.
 Working from his own studio in Footscray, his practice extends into various facets of the ceramic art including hand building, throwing, casting, artistic exhibition and commercial commission.
 He has years of teaching experience running workshops from his home studio and with various non-profit arts organisations in Melbourne.

-Denholm has a passion for ceramic education and considers himself honoured to share the ceramic tradition and the transformative nature of clay with others.
+Denholm holds a passion for ceramic education and considers himself honoured to impart the ceramic tradition and share the transformative nature of clay.
 He has a fervent interest in all technical facets of the ceramic craft including alternative firing techniques, kiln construction, glaze development and studio management, he looks forward to the ongoing exploration of his craft.

 When he's not teaching, running studio time and firing the kilns at Clay Talk @ Montsalvat, he's at RMIT University firing their kilns and assisting the students in the ceramics department.
 You could say his life revolves around clay.

-Denholm aims to make your first experience with ceramics fun and exciting.
-His enthusiasm for the art form is infectious.
+Denholm aims to make your first experience with ceramics fun and exciting, and his enthusiasm for the art form is infectious.

 WHERE TO FIND US